 A Residence Hall application, for those students who wish to live on campus, along with a residence hall & meal plan deposit that will be credited toward the first semester bill.
-Space is assigned on a first deposit, first assigned basis, with preference given to first year, full-time students.
+Space is assigned on a first deposit, first assigned basis, with preference given to first year, fulltime students.

-Financial Aid
+After Acceptance to the College

-Financial Aid award packages will be processed and communicated to students by the CMTC Financial Aid Office upon a student's acceptance to the college.
+Financial Aid award packages will be processed and communicated to students by the Central Maine Community College Financial Aid Office upon a student's acceptance to the college.
 Processing can take 4-6 weeks from the time the student has been accepted.
 For students beginning in the fall semester, awards will be processed beginning in the late spring.
 For students beginning in the spring semester, awards will be processed beginning in the fall.

 For high school seniors, an official final transcript must be submitted to the Admissions Office upon high school graduation.
-The Registrar's Office will process transcripts from other colleges/universities for transfer credit to CMTC upon a student's acceptance and communicate results directly to students.
+The Registrar's Office will process transcripts from other colleges/universities for transfer credit to Central Maine Community College upon a student's acceptance and communicate results directly to students.

 Information concerning a New Student Orientation and, if applicable, a list of necessary tools, will be mailed to students prior to the start of the semester.
 Students will be contacted by a member of the college's advising staff prior to the first semester for scheduling.
-Tech Prep Courses and Program Prerequisites Applied Math I and II courses, designed by the Center for Occupational Research and Development (C.O.R.D.) may substitute for the Algebra I prerequisite.
-The C.O.R.D.
-Principles of Technology (units 1 to 14) may substitute for the General Physics prerequisites.
-Tech Prep and Advanced Standing CMTC has formal, written agreements with a growing list of Maine high schools to award credit for course work, which has been reviewed and approved by both high school and College faculty representatives.
-Students who qualify for this opportunity must be admitted to a CMTC catalog program and registered for courses before the Tech Prep transfer credit is posted on their transcripts.
-As this catalog goes to press, CMTC has advanced credit agreements with the following 30 secondary schools and adult education centers.
-Each agreement has specific conditions in terms of required competencies, credit hours and effective dates.
-Interested students should contact the CMTC Admissions Office and/or their high school guidance counselors for complete details.